peachcloud/peach-monitor/README.md

 The `--daemon` flag executes the `--update` functionality in a loop and is intended to be run as a background process for convenient alert flag updates.
 The optional `--interval` argument defines the frequency with which the alert flags are updated.
 The default update frequency is once every 60 seconds.

-The `--iface` argument is used to define the network interface from which to retrieve network traffic data.
+The `--iface` argument is used to define the network interface from which to retrieve network traffic data statistics.
 This defaults to `wlan0` if not defined.

 ### Usage